AmingAndrei/violence.website/content/species/chimeras/zmey.md

 Morphology

-Adult Zmey specimens attain lengths of up to 30 metres, characterised by a hexapodal limb structure (six legs), a pair of wings, and a long prehensile tail and cervical extension.
+Adult Zmey specimens attain lengths of up to 30 m, characterised by a hexapodal limb structure (six legs), a pair of wings, and a long prehensile tail and cervical extension.

 A defining anatomical feature of the species is their dual skeletal system, consisting of:
 - A robust endoskeleton for structural support.